 If anyone has experience with this, comment below, and if you have questions don’t hesitate to reach out to Heart to Heart Counseling or you can email me about my experience.

 If you’re not experiencing Intimacy Anorexia but currently struggling from healing from broken trust, struggles with daily communication, and a break down in your sex life, I have a program that is for you!
 It’s my Relationship Evolution program where I work with couples struggling in trust, communication, and sexual intimacy.
-If you want to have a free Recovery Breakthrough session with me to see if we are a good fit and figure out what you need to get your relationship in the right direction, schedule a session with me.
+If you want to have a complimentary Path to Recovery session with me to see if we are a good fit and figure out what you need to get your relationship in the right direction, schedule a session with me.
 Let’s talk!